ballerina-platform/ballerina-dev-website/learn/using-the-cli-tools.md

 keywords: ballerina, cli, command line interface, programming language
 permalink: /learn/using-the-cli-tools/
 active: using-the-cli-tools
-intro: The `ballerina` command is your one-stop-shop for all the things you do in Ballerina.
+intro: The Ballerina Tool is your one-stop-shop for all the things you do in Ballerina.
 redirect_from:
   - /v1-2/learn/cli-commands
   - /v1-2/learn/cli-commands/